Skip to content

 Policy Server

-These settings control how ntkDeploy connects to the external ntkDrive conductor and policy server for ABAC enforcement.
+These settings are workspace-scoped.
+They control how the currently selected workspace connects to the external ntkDrive conductor and policy server for ABAC enforcement.

 Setting Label Format Required for policy Notes